Bylaws

 5. Serve on the executive committee and board.

-D. Vice President – Communications
+D. Vice President – Communication & Marketing

-E. Vice President – Summer Conference
+E. Vice President – Annual Statewide Conference

-2. Disseminate information on the Summer Conference.
+3. Disseminate information on the Annual Statewide Conference.

-G. Vice President – Finance
+F. Vice President – Finance

 1. Maintain proper financial records and make regular financial reports to the board, and present a statement annually to the president to include in the report given at the annual meeting and to the National AAWCC treasurer.

-2. Deposit funds in the Chapter’s account.
+3. Deposit funds in the Chapter’s account.

-3. Disburse funds as directed by the board.
+4. Disburse funds as directed by the board.

-4. Prepare an annual budget for board approval.
+5. Prepare an annual budget for board approval.

-H. Vice President – Membership/Social Media
+G. Vice President – Membership/Registrar

-1. Maintain membership database, which includes members’ state, regional and national activities.
+1. Maintain membership database which includes members’ state, regional and national activities.

 2. Provide membership information to the National AAWCC upon request.